alf-tool/alf-core/doc/gh-pages/overview/relational-basics.md

 The type of a relation is simply defined in terms of its heading.
 For example, the heading of the relation show above is:

 <pre class="theory"><code class="ruby">Heading( pid: String, name: String, color: Color, heavy: Boolean )</code></pre>

+### A few consequences

+The following list of bullets are logical consequences of the definitions above.
+Alf considers them as part of its specification; if it does not respect it, it is either a bug or a limitation... for which patches are welcome!

+* Tuples and relations may contain values of any complexity, providing that the corresponding type is consistent with the theory of types stated above.
+* In particular, tuples and relations may contain... tuples and relations.

+The following list of bullets are other logical consequences of the definitions above.
+Alf considers them as pre-conditions of all relational operators, without necessarily enforcing them:

+* All tuples that forms relations have the same "structure", that is, the same heading
+* Tuples and relations never contain NULL
+* No left-right ordering of attributes applies to tuples and relations
+* No tuple ordering applies to relations

+That being said, Alf also provides you with a few non-relational operators to clean "noisy" data upstream of relational operators.
+Also, Alf tend to be "friendly enough" about ordering and NULL.
+It does not guarantee any behavior nor does it provide you with ways of specifying such behavior on relational operators.

 ### Relational algebra